 Type: Herbaceous perennial

 Zone: 3 to 8

 Spread: 1.00 to 1.50 feet

 Bloom Time: April to May

 Sun: Full sun to part shade

 Tolerate: Rabbit, Deer, Drought, Dry Soil

-This wild geranium is a clump-forming, Missouri native, woodland perennial which typically occurs in woods, thickets and shaded roadside areas throughout the State.
+Geranium maculatum is a clump-forming, Missouri native, woodland perennial which typically occurs in woods, thickets and shaded roadside areas throughout the State.
 Forms a mound of foliage that grows to 24" tall and 18" wide.
 Features 1 1/4" diameter, pink to lilac, saucer-shaped, upward facing, 5-petaled flowers in spring for a period of 6-7 weeks.
 Deeply cut, palmately 5-lobed, dark green leaves (to 6" across).
-Flowers give way to distinctive, beaked seed capsules which give rise to the common name of crane's bill (geranium in Greek means crane).
+Flowers give way to distinctive, beaked seed capsules which give rise to the common name of crane's bill.

 Genus name comes from the Greek word geranos meaning crane in reference to the fruit which purportedly resembles the head and beak of a crane.